As we near the end of another year, you’re probably doing what most smart business owners do: planning for next year.

 Planning is an art as much as a science, especially when it comes to planning for our heart-based, soul-centered businesses.
 Have fun with planning and see what feels good to create and act on.

 Alrighty superhero, you’re on your way to making the new year a success.
 Want to amp it up even more?

 If you need accountability and business brainstorming support, consider starting a mastermind group.
 It might take a little hunting to find your right combo of women, but the hunt is worth it!

-Or, if you want a ready-made mastermind group with expert coaching support, I recently opened spots for new clients in my Make It Work Online coaching program.
+Or, if you want a ready-made mastermind group with expert coaching support, check out Make It Work Online.
 It’s a three-month coaching intensive designed specifically for women who are ready to step up and finally make their online businesses work.
 It might be just the thing to get your business really moving!